Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Vacuum test chambers remove air and pressure from a sealed compartment to evaluate the effects of a vacuum.
 Testing by a vacuum test chamber is a required by the aerospace and defense industries.
 Spacecraft engineers use it for testing electronics, circuits, lenses, filters, and structural materials.

 Walk-in test chambers are large enough for a person to walk into.
 They vary from the size from a small closet to sizes that can fit a car or truck, and they can complete the full range of tests, from thermal shock and salt spray to humidity and temperature variances.
 This YouTube video shows a Ford testing center performing a cold-weather test on trucks and cars.

 Welded test chambers are ideal for applications that require high temperatures over 200° F (93° C), high humidity, rapid temperature changes, and altitude simulations.
 They have one-piece construction and a hermetically sealed steel frame.

 For several decades, test chambers have been used to study products for aerospace, artificial intelligence, automotive, electronics, solar cell, medicine, and industrial research.
 They offer a convenient, economical, and efficient method for studying products during development, production, and distribution.

 Since their development, test chambers have found use in almost every aspect of manufacturing.
 Below is a brief sampling of industries that use testing chambers.

-In the auto industry, test chambers provide artificial space to recreate possible conditions vehicles and their parts may confront during their lifetime.
+Auto industry - In the auto industry, test chambers provide artificial space to recreate possible conditions vehicles and their parts may confront during their lifetime.
 Test chambers allow engineers to accelerate conditions to determine the resilience of materials.

 Chapter Six – Test Chamber Standards